-Celebrating the return of one of Glasgow's leading venues for independent film Photo: Stuart Crawford
+Celebrating the return of one of Glasgow's leading venues for independent film Photo: Max Crawford

 For a time the fate of Glasgow's Centre for Contempory Arts seemed uncertain.
 The aftermath of the (second) devastating blaze to tear through the Mackintosh Building of the School of Art left much of the surrounding area in chaos for months, with residents unable to return to their homes and several of the smaller local businesses forced into closure.
 The loss of the Mac was already a blow to the city: for the CCA to have fallen to the same incident would have been heartbreaking.
 Fortunately, Glasgow is made of sterner stuff: the CCA is back with a bang, and that means party time.

 It's after 10pm when I arrive.
 The free beer ran out at around half seven, the free space about eight o'clock.
 The current hot commodity is breathable air and there's precious little of that.
 I breeze cheerfully past the queue snaking out of the front door: of the perks of being a photographer, ignoring inconvenient things like queues is second only to Getting To Stand On People's Furniture Without Being Shouted At.